mpajunen/phamda/docs/functions.rst

 -------------
 ``array|Collection P::rejectIndexed(callable $predicate, array|\Traversable|Collection $collection)``

+Deprecated since version 0.4, to be removed in 0.5.
+The callback of ``reject`` now receives three arguments as well.

 Returns a new collection containing the items that do not match the given predicate.

 Like ``reject``, but the supplied ``predicate`` receives three arguments: ``item``, ``index``, ``collection``.